 London is on everyone’s list of travel destinations.
-According to VisitBritain, there were 37.5 million visits in 2018 to London and 38.8 million forecast for 2019.
+Over 35 million tourists visit this city annually, and it is the starting point for pretty much all England itineraries.
 Where are all these visitors going?
 What is the “perfect” London itinerary, especially when it is your first time in the city?

 Buckingham Palace, Kensington Palace, The Crown Jewels, Changing the Guard, The London Tower, and everything Royal.
 Historic places.
 Military operations headquarters.
 Great theater, world-class museums, timeless architecture, science marvels, poets, writers, and fine dining.
 Parks, rivers, lakes, and gardens.
 That’s a lot of things for only 3 days in London.
 It is hard to choose the “best of the best” of London and make the most of your short time there.
 Use this 3 Days in London Itinerary to plan your London trip.

 There are so many fun and interesting things to do in London.
 You may be asking yourself about what to see and do in London in 3 days.
 Lucky for you, in this article, I will describe some of the things we did on our recent 3-day trip.
 Obviously, we just scratched the surface, but we will give you some ideas to consider when you come to visit London.

 Hotels in London can be quite expensive, but staying centrally is worth the cost as otherwise, you lose too much time to get to the city.
-Here are some of our London hotel recommendations for any budget:
+Here are some of our London hotel recommendations for your trip to London.

 Skip The Line Tickets in London

-The top attractions get particularly busy in the peak holiday and vacation times, so we recommend the London Pass to ease your worries.
+The top attractions get particularly busy during the peak holiday and vacation times, so we recommend the London Pass to ease your worries.

 - Buckingham Palace